martinnicastro/martinnicastro.github.io/_pages/about.md

 Currently, he is a musicology post-doctoral researcher at the University of Pavia (Italy).

-He is part of [Live Music Mapping Project (LMMP)](https://livemusicresearch.org), an international research group (University of Liverpool, Aston University, Newcastle University) that focuses on the comparative study of urban live music ecologies.
-Within the group he is responsible for the development of geospatial visualizations.
+He is part of [Live Music Mapping Project (LMMP)](https://livemusicresearch.org), an international research initiave on music ecologies (University of Liverpool, Aston University, Newcastle University).
+Within the group he is responsible for the development of geospatial applications.

-His PhD research project, ["Milan 1958-1962: Music Topography of a City"](https://musictopography.github.io), aims at the historical reconstruction of the Milanese live music scene in the years of the economic boom; it uses a combination of digital mapping, network analysis and field research.
+His PhD research project, ["Milan 1958-1962: Music Topography of a City"](https://musictopography.github.io), aims at the historical reconstruction of the Milanese live music scene in the years of the economic boom.

-His music was reviewed by various influential magazines, such as <b>Rolling Stone</b>, <b>Rumore</b>, <b>Sentireascoltare</b>, <b>Il Manifesto</b> or <b>Internazionale</b> and it was broadcast on <b>MTV Music</b>.
-His album “Fragile”, written as Clio & Maurice, was among the 50 best records of 2021 according to the renowned Italian webzine Rockit.
+His music was reviewed by <b>Rolling Stone</b>, <b>Rumore</b>, <b>Sentireascoltare</b>, <b>Il Manifesto</b> and <b>Internazionale</b> and it was broadcast on <b>MTV Music</b>.
+His album “Fragile”, written as Clio & Maurice, was among the 50 best records of 2021 according to <b>Rockit</b>.

-As a touring musician he played in more than 15 countries across Europe, in Morocco and Russia.
+As a touring musician he played in more than 15 countries worldwide.
 He collaborates as a composer, arranger or session musician with [Clio M](https://www.instagram.com/cliommusic/).

 ## Current research interests: